ono-midori/ono-midori.github.io/techs/zguide.md

 I: simulating a crash
 ```

-And here is the client’s response:
+And here is the client's response:

 ```
 I: connecting to server...